beeware/colosseum/docs/how-to/contribute.rst

 margin of each element in the DOM.

-The test suite takes the data file, reconstructs the DOM nodes in Colosseum, and apply the test styles to those nodes.
+The test suite takes the data file, reconstructs the DOM nodes in Colosseum, and applies the test styles to those nodes.
 It then lays out the document, and evaluates if the size and position of each DOM node in the document matches that in the reference rendering.